 The strength of the cryptographic algorithms and protocols was not rated in the course of this evaluation.
-This specifically applies to the following proprietary or non-standard algorithms, protocols and implementations: none.
+This specifically applies to the following proprietary or non-standard algorithms, protocols and implementations: none, which are out of scope as there are no security claims relating to these.